-GOVERNOR’S NEWS RELEASE: Governor Ige appoints executive director of Office of Youth ServicesPosted on Feb 11, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S NEWS RELEASE: Governor Ige appoints executive director of Office of Youth ServicesPosted on Feb 11, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has appointed Merton Chinen to lead the Office of Youth Services (OYS).
 OYS is administratively attached to the Department of Human Services.